wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * Fix: Save Changes button is behind admin footer on plugin settings tab
+* Fix: Ad Check "Highlight ads" button dark colored and unreadable with some themes

 = 1.4.4 =
 * Fix: Undefined variable if WP QUADS PRO beta version is used with more than 3 paragraph ad spots